MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ---
 ms.assetid:
 title: Manage dashboard and widget configuration in Web console
-description: This article describes how to manage the configuration of the HTML5 Web console dashbaords and widgets in System Center Operations Manager.
+description: This article describes how to manage the configuration of the HTML5 Web console dashboards and widgets in System Center Operations Manager.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck